 Is there kosher food on campus?

 Yes.
 The Jewish Religious Center kitchen is a kosher kitchen under the supervision of the Jewish Chaplain (Rabbi Seth Wax).
-Weekly Shabbat dinners are prepared in the kitchen by students trained in kashrut.
-The kitchen is also available for more regular use to those who would like to do so.
+Weekly Shabbat dinners are prepared in the kitchen by students trained in kashrut, and the kitchen is available for more regular use to those who would like to do so.
 There is also a kosher Grab & Go sandwich station in Paresky available for lunch.
 During Passover, the kitchen is appropriately converted to serve the needs of those observing the holiday.